 8 Staggering Photos Of An Abandoned Mansion Hiding In Arizona

-Abandoned sites aren’t out of the ordinary here in Arizona.
-In fact, coming across a ghost town, abandoned mine, or other hints of human life are pretty common even in the most remote areas.
-Today, we’re going to take a look at one abandoned place in western Arizona that was once rich and lively: the Gold King Mansion.
+Abandoned places aren’t out of the ordinary here in Arizona.
+In fact, coming across a ghost town, an abandoned mine, or other hints of has-been human life are pretty common, even in the most remote areas.
+Today, we’re going to look at one abandoned place in western Arizona in particular that was once rich and lively: the Gold King Mansion.

-When visiting, don’t forget to follow the “leave no trace” principles: leave what you find and always take your trash with you.
+When visiting, don’t forget to follow the “leave no trace” principles: leave whatever you find, and always take your trash with you.

 Want to see another incredible abandoned place that you can visit in Arizona?
 Check out Two Guns, featured in Nature Is Reclaiming This One Abandoned Arizona Spot And It’s Actually Amazing.

 Where is the Gold King Mansion in Arizona?

 The Gold King Mansion is a huge, once-was luxury home currently decaying away in Mohave County, Arizona.
 The nearest town to the mansion is Kingman, Arizona, which is only a brief drive away from the Nevada border.
 The Gold King Corporation built it in 1929 to house and entertain wealthy investors and supervisors working in the mines.
 The mansion was deserted following the stock market crash in October of that same year, and to this day, its derelict halls are truly intriguing to explore.